manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 to 10 seconds during which, in case of a server crash, the data is not persisted on the harddrive of the crashing server node, although the coordinator will think it is.</p>

-<p>What in theory sounds highly problematic in terms of data durability isn’t a big deal in practice.
+<p>What in theory sounds highly problematic in terms of data durability isn't a big deal in practice.
 Cassandra assumes
 that data is always replicated, and two participating server nodes crashing within the same 10 seconds window is very unlikely.</p>